andycroll/andycroll.com/_posts/2019/2019-09-22-a-rails-active-model-validator-for-stripe-ids.md

 In [my article on using validators](/ruby/use-a-custom-validator), the example was pretty simple.

-This is an example of real production use of a more complex validator extracted from the billing code in [AnswerThePublic](https://answerthepublic.com).
+In this example, we discuss the real production use of a more complex validator extracted from the billing code in [AnswerThePublic](https://answerthepublic.com).
 We use [Stripe](https://stripe.com) exclusively for billing in our applications.

 Every object on Stripe—a transaction, an invoice, a customer—has a unique and similarly-patterned identifier.
-We often need to store those `id`s locally in our application to interact with Stripe so we can collect payments from customers.
+We often need to store these `id`s locally in our application to interact with Stripe so that they can interact with Stripe and we can collect payments from customers.

-We want to make sure we don’t store incorrectly formatted stripe `id`s in our application’s database or we’ll potentially introduce errors in our eventual API calls.
+We want to make sure we don’t store incorrectly-formatted Stripe `id`s in our application’s database or we might introduce errors in our eventual API calls.

 ## Instead of...